juliaelman/timepiece-demo/README.md

 # timepiece-demo

-A demo repo to display project level functionality for utilizing the [django-timepiece](https://github.com/caktus/django-timepiece) project.
+A demo repository to display project level functionality for utilizing the [django-timepiece](https://github.com/caktus/django-timepiece) project.

 ## Installation